mazwat/mazwat.github.io/oop-lm.md

 ## Abstraction

 Indicates that a class is intended only to be a base class of other classes, not instantiated on its own.
 Members marked as abstract must be implemented by non-abstract classes that derive from the abstract class.

+abstract classes are very often, if not always, used to describe something abstract, something that is more of a concept than a real thing.
+They are often used to describe a co
 ```c#
 abstract  class  Animal
 {